Bleed (A Boogie wit da Hoodie song)

-"Bleed" is a song by American rapper A Boogie wit da Hoodie, and the fourth single from his third studio album, Artist 2.0 (2020).
+"Bleed" is a song by American rapper A Boogie wit da Hoodie, and the fifth single from his third studio album, Artist 2.0 (2020).
 It was released on June 16, 2020, and appears on the deluxe edition of the album.
 The song was produced by S.Dot and JoeFromYO.

 Background

 According to A Boogie wit da Hoodie, the song was originally intended to be a collaboration with the rapper Pop Smoke, who died before A Boogie could present it to him.

 Composition

 Aaron Williams of Uproxx described the song as "ominous" and more "aggressive".
 "Bleed" finds A Boogie wit da Hoodie melodically rapping about valuing wealth and materialistic possessions over love, over a "sinister" drill instrumental produced by S.Dot and JoeFromYO, consisting of "haunting keys and sliding 808s".